-The Bank in 2021 recruited 17 staff, these candidates were selected through a rigorous selection process.
-Their onboarding programme included induction with UBA Academy and an interaction with the UBA Group Board Chairman.
+The Bank in 2022 recruited 38 staff, these candidates were selected through a rigorous selection process.
+On-boarding programme included induction with UBA Academy and an interaction with the UBA Group Board Chairman.

-We undertook various trainings in 2021 notable were Customer Service, Treasury, Anti Money Laundering, Compliance, Customer Relationship Management and CISA Bootcamp.
-As part of our Customer First Agenda all staff participated in the weekly Customer First training.
+We undertook various trainings in 2022 notable were Customer Service, Treasury, Anti Money Laundering, Compliance, Customer Relationship Management and Cyber Security.
+As part of our Customer First Agenda, all staff participated in the weekly Customer First training.
 Staff attended an average of 3 major trainings in the year.

-UBA Ghana is a performance driven Bank and in 2021 the Bank promoted 67 staff, it also celebrated 14 and 11 staff who had worked with the Bank for 15 years and 10 years respectively.
-The Board of Directors approved a 15% salary increment.
+UBA Ghana is a performance driven Bank and in 2022 the Bank promoted 75 staff, it also celebrated 24 and 21 staff who had worked with the Bank for 15years and 10 years respectively.
+The Board of Directors approved from 25% to 40% salary increment across various grades.

-We launched our Employee Wellness programme and undertook a series of health forums to educate staff on wellbeing.
 The Bank actively participated in the October Breast Cancer Awareness month and provided on site testing for staff and their families.
-The monthly Calorie Challenge is actively participated by staff.

 UBA Ghana as part of its Corporate Social Responsibility continues to train the youth, through internships and National Service programmes.
-In 2021 the Bank was assigned 42 National Service Personnel.
+In 2022 the Bank was assigned 44 National Service Personnel.